j-mark-hou/j-mark-hou.github.io/_posts/2018-10-25-graphlimits.markdown

 - it turns out that the right limit objects for these piecewise-constant symmetric functions $$[0,1]\times[0,1]\mapsto \{0,1\}$$ are symmetric functions on $$[0,1]\times[0,1]\mapsto [0,1]$$, which are called **'graphons'**
 	- the range $$[0,1]$$ can be interpreted a probability distribution on $$\{0,1\}$$

-Some further work (Borgs et. al. 2007) put a norm on this graphon space (in fact, a more general space, as they allow for edge and vertex weights)
+Some further work (Borgs et. al. 2007) put a metric on this graphon space (in fact, a more general space, as they allow for edge and vertex weights)
 - namely, the  **cut-metric**  $$\delta_{\square}$$:
 	- for two simple graphs $$G', G''$$ on the exact same (labeled) vertex set:
 	$$